What makes GTD different from other time management techniques?

 Do others teach GTD?

-Next Action Associates is the only officially-certified UK partner of the David Allen Company.
+Next Action Associates are the only officially-certified UK partner of the David Allen Company.
 All of our trainers and coaches undergo a rigorous training and certification process designed and optimised by the David Allen Company over several decades.
 Ours are therefore the only officially-licensed GTD seminar and coaching programmes in the UK.

 How does GTD de-couple success from stress?